Shopify App That Lets You Shop with Friends Online

 The simplest test: if you turned off your wishlist tomorrow, how many of those 70 orders would you actually lose?
 If the answer is “most of them would probably still happen,” your wishlist is less essential than its dashboard suggests.

 For a broader engagement diagnostic, take the free Shopify SEO Survival Quiz.
-It assesses your store across the engagement metrics that matter most for organic traffic in 2026 — not just wishlist performance, but the full picture.
+It assesses your store across the engagement metrics that matter most for organic traffic in 2026, beyond just wishlist performance.

 The Wishlist Isn’t Your Enemy.
 Low Usage Is.